IU-PR/Capstone_project/content/docs/2025/evening-jam/week1.md

 Our target users are casual players without any specific background.
 We want our game to be fascinating for any ages: the puzzles should be understandable but not dumbed-down, and the story should be enjoable and provide the ground for light contemplation both for kids and adults.
 Our aim is to give our players a way to spend time with some intellectual stimulation and aesthetic pleasure.

-As a side consideration, we want our game to be suitable for for avid indi games players through its inventive mechanics and original storyline.
+As a side consideration, we want our game to be suitable for for avid indie games players through its inventive mechanics and original storyline.
 The users who seek something innovative and authentic should also enjoy the gaming process.

 ### User stories